 A Spectacle in Motion: The Grand Panorama of a Whaling Voyage ‘Round the World

-At Kilburn Mill, 127 West Rodney French Blvd, New Bedford
+Located at Kilburn Mill, 127 West Rodney French Blvd., New Bedford

 In the late 1840’s and early 1850’s (proceeding the age of cinema) the Panorama was designed and performed as a moving panorama, a form of entertainment where multiple scrolls moved across a stage similar to how a reel-to-reel film would later be shown.
 After years on display, the wear and tear on the 170-year old painting was so extensive that it was deemed worthless and impossible to conserve.
 After decades of conservation planning and method strategy research, the Museum brought this national treasure back to life and is proud to share it with the public.
 However, due to the extensive conservation efforts that have been invested into the painting, it will no longer be shown in its original format – as a moving panorama – as this would undo the extensive work recently completed.

 The Panorama drew crowds in the era of public entertainment before moving pictures and films.
-To celebrate this origin, the exhibition is coupled with dynamic and engaging programming all summer long.
-Live performances, contemporary artistic presentations, and other unique interpretations accompany educational programs and cultural celebrations.
+To celebrate this origin, the exhibition was coupled with dynamic and engaging programming.
+Live performances, contemporary artistic presentations, and other unique interpretations accompanied educational programs and cultural celebrations.

 Just How BIG is the Panorama?